Dark-eyed Junco The Snowbirds Nesting, Feeding, Mating Habits

 Juncos are monogamous (one male to one female) and will defend their territory during the nesting and breeding season.

-Where their ranges overlap, the different races interbreed freely and all are called Dark-eye Juncos.
+Where their ranges overlap, the different races interbreed freely and can be difficult to distinquish between subspecies.

 The mating rituals are similar to other birds.
 A male will approach a female and bow and do a wing quiver.